Information in additional observations of a non-parametric experiment that is not estimable: Acknowledgement

 \section{Acknowledgement}

-I would like to thank Silvelyn Zwanzig for critical remarks on an earlier version of this manuscript as well as Xing Shi Cai for discussions on how to handle maxima of multinomial vectors, even if these ideas did not make it into the final version of the paper.
+I would like to thank Silvelyn Zwanzig for critical remarks on an earlier version of this manuscript as well as Xing Shi Cai for discussions on how to handle maxima of multinomial vectors.

 {}

 {}